jeff-romero/capstone-project/README.md

 After the data set is processed, it is passed to a Machine Learning algorithm which will train a model.
 This trained model can be used to predict cases of fraudulent credit card transactions, as long as the input is readable and sanitized.

+The main file **JeffreyRomeroCapstoneML-CCF.ipynb** has all of the content/research which relates to the project at hand.

 ---

 ## Input/Data Set